Geeoon/Geeoon/README.md

 Hi, I’m Geeoon.
 I am looking for work in the Seattle area or the Kansas City area.
+I'm currently an undergraduate at the University of Washington.

 I focus on cybersecurity and full stack development.
 <!---